coreos/docs/kubernetes/affinity.md

 #### `nodeSelector` Example

 Let's say we're running a Kubernetes cluster on AWS and we want to run an Nginx pod on `m3.medium` instance.
-We also want a different `httpd` pod to only run in the `us-west-2` region and only on nodes with the `hello` key set to `world`.
+We also want a different `httpd` pod to only run in the `us-west-2` region and only on nodes with the `example.com/load-balancer` key set to `true`.
 Here's how that `mypods.yaml` would look:

 ```yaml
 apiVersion: v1